-The Federal Housing Finance Agency (FHFA) today announced the 2026 multifamily loan purchase cap structure for both Fannie Mae and Freddie Mac.
+The Federal Housing Finance Agency (FHFA) has announced the 2026 multifamily loan purchase cap structure for both Fannie Mae and Freddie Mac (the GSEs).

 Fhfa Announces 2026 Multifamily Purchase Caps - Fhfa Cap 24 To 26